mortimus-p/T-cell-microvilli/README.md

+This repository contains the data and scripts for the manuscript: "Nanoconfinement of Microvilli Alters Gene Expression and Boosts T cell Activation" by Aramesh et al.
+It contains :

+1- Raw data for gene transcriptomics (porous/non-porous +/- samples with 3 replicates)
+2- R code used for the analysis of the diffrentially expressed genes 3- Python code for image analysis of the protrusions in T cells

 # Protrusions in T-Cells

 Detecting and tracing actin protrusions in T-cells.

-This repository contains the scripts used to detect and track actin protrusions used in the manuscript: "Nanoconfinement of Microvilli Alters Gene Expression and Boosts T cell Activation" by Aramesh et al.

 The following Python package versions are used:<br>
 <pre>